Shakespeare’s Women Speak

 Forthcoming November 2019: LOVING BEATRICE

-Two years later, Benedict returns, newly knighted and made wealthy by the victorious King Henry VII, and Beatrice is determined to pretend he never meant anything to her.
-But as companions to the king and his consort, they can’t just ignore each other, and if they can’t ignore each other, they’ll trade insults with an intensity as deep as their love once was.
+Two years later, Benedict has returned, newly knighted and made wealthy by the victorious King Henry VII.
+Beatrice is determined to pretend he never meant anything to her, and Benedict seems happy to do the same.
+As they are companions to the king and his consort, they can’t just ignore each other, and since friendship seems impossible, they trade insults with an intensity as deep as their love once was.
+And all the while, despite intense social pressure, they both refuse to consider marriage.
+To anyone.